COLLEGIATE & CLUB SEASON PLAY REQUIREMENTS

 4. Club competitive division, with 20 teams

-5. Club lower division, with no cap*
+5. Club open division, with no cap*

 USQ Cup bids by division will be given out as follows: